Positive Aging Newsletter

 For sustaining life course enrichment

-The Taos Institute is pleased to offer an electronic newsletter, Positive Aging.
+For 20 years (2001 to 2020), late Mary Gergen, Ph.D., has inspired and led the publication of the Taos Institute’s free electronic newsletter, Positive Aging.
 The newsletter brings to light resources—from scientific research on aging, gerontology practices, and daily life—that contribute to an appreciation of the aging process.
 Challenging the longstanding view of aging as decline, the newsletter provides resources for understanding aging as an unprecedented period of human development.
 By focusing on the positive aspects of aging, and the availability of resources, skills, and resiliencies, research not only brings useful insights into the realm of practice but creates hope and empowers action among older people.
 By moving beyond practices of repair and prevention, to emphasize growth-enhancing activities, practitioners also contribute more effectively to the societal reconstruction of aging.